apache/arrow/docs/source/cpp/compute.rst

   precision of `divide` is at least the sum of precisions of both operands with enough scale kept.
 Error is returned if the result precision is beyond the decimal value range.

+* \(2) Output is an integral representing the signedness of the input.
+  For nonzero inputs, output is any of (-1,1) and 0 for zero input.

 Bit-wise functions
 ~~~~~~~~~~~~~~~~~~